Download PDF version [opens new window]

 As Windows Explorer does not list the ADS, it does not include the space used by alternate streams when calculating the free space available on the hard disk.
 The extra space used by ADS could (correctly) cause ‘disk full’ errors, but free space is spuriously declared available by Windows Explorer when checking, potentially causing much confusion, suspicion of disk errors, etc.

-Further problems can arise if critical data is stored using alternate streams because only the main data stream is preserved when a file is copied to a FAT-formatted USB drive, sent as an email attachment, or is uploaded to a website via FTP.
+Further problems can arise if critical data is stored using alternate streams because only the main data stream is preserved when a file is copied to a FAT-formatted USB drive, sent as an email attachment, or is uploaded to a website via FTP or the cloud.

 As alternate data streams are hidden, hackers like to exploit ADS by embedding viruses in them for malicious purposes.
 Viruses like the W2K.Stream employed ADS to infect and spread amongst Windows NT systems.
 As malware incidents increase, exploited uses of ADS for malicious intentions will likely increase.
 Unfortunately there are few antivirus programs that scan and detect contents stored within ADS.

 Although ADS was originally introduced to provide compatibility with HFS in Macintosh, it provides Windows users with a variety of discrete benefits.
 System administrators and users of NT based operating systems do however need to be mindful about its concealed nature, and therefore its potential risks.